jove-decompiler/jove/README.md

 ### What about statically recovering control-flow?
 Whenever it is sound to do so, `jove` will statically recover code.
-The classic off-the-shelf abstract interpretation that is widely used, and for which there are open-source implementations widely available (e.g. BAP), is Value Set Analysis (VSA). `jove` will eventually acquire this feature, but it does not currently contain it.
+The classic off-the-shelf abstract interpretation that is widely used, and for which there are open-source implementations widely available (e.g. BAP), is Value Set Analysis (VSA). `jove` will most likely eventually acquire this feature.
 However, the `jove dig` tool (A.K.A. `CodeDigger`) contains a novel approach to control-flow-recovery- one that is far more general than VSA.
 The idea (credit goes to Tim Leek) is to perform local symbolic execution at each program point which has indirect control-flow, and then we can then ask the solver for a set of feasible values for the destination of the control-flow.
 If there are sufficient constraints, the solver will be able to provide a complete set of targets.
 Obviously, there will still be indirect jumps for which we can say very little about, but it's not as if VSA would do better.
 The implementation of `CodeDigger` is a custom fork of `KLEE`.
 The drawback, at the moment, is that it has considerable time and space requirements.

 ### But isn't `llvm-cbe` not "perfect"?